con2/konsti/client/src/markdown/KonstiInstructionsEn.md

 In Ropecon 2023, Konsti is used to sign up for role-playing games, larps, tournaments, workshops and some other program items.

-The gaming desk (Hall 3) and the larp/RPG Desk (southern entrance lobby) will help you with using Konsti.
+The Gaming Desk (Hall 3) and the Larp & RPG Desk (southern entrance lobby) will help you with using Konsti.
 The desks also have shared computers for using Konsti.

 ## How do you use Konsti?